uktrade/streampq/README.md

     - **QueryError**

       An error occurred while attempting to run a query.
 Typically this is due to a syntax error or a missing column.

+    - **CancelError**

+      An error occurred while attempting to cancel a query.